 The following settings are available for web maps.

-If your map supports offline use—that is, if all layers in the map were enabled for offline use when the map was saved—the Offline section appears on the Settings tab with the Enable offline mode toggle key on by default.
-If offline mode is enabled, you have the option of changing the default advanced offline options by clicking Advanced Options.
-To disable offline use of your map, click the Enable offline mode toggle key off.
+If your map supports offline use—that is, if all layers in the map were enabled for offline use when the map was saved—the Offline section appears on the Settings tab with the Enable offline mode toggle button on by default.
+If offline mode is enabled, you can change the default advanced offline options by clicking Advanced Options.
+To disable offline use of your map, turn off the Enable offline mode toggle button.

 For maps that will be used offline, it is recommended that you create map areas to package data for specific areas in the map ahead of time.
-Map areas speed up and simplify the map download process for fieldworkers.
-Under Map Areas, click Manage Areas to create map areas or manage existing ones.
+Map areas speed up and simplify the map download process for mobile workers.
+Under Map Areas, click Manage Areas to create map areas or manage existing areas.

 For more information about taking maps offline and creating and managing map areas, see Take web maps offline.